-You can share your own story by submitting it using the form below.
-You can also upload photos—and you might see your story featured on our social media channels, in commemoration of State Theatre's anniversary in 2021!
-You can also share your story on social media directly using #STNJ100
+We will continue this tradition of gathering stories every season and you can share your own story by submitting it using the form below.
+You can also upload photos—and you might see your story featured on our social media channels!

 —Stephen John Melchiskey